Checklist for 2023

 system build up its defenses.

 Vaccinated individuals are much less likely to become sick if they are exposed to the real thing.
 With back to school season upon us, now is the perfect time to make sure your child is up to date on all their vaccines.
-Call 405-632-6688 to schedule
+Call 405-632-6688 to schedule a vaccination appointment.

 #3 Healthy Breakfast